ehneilsen/rtn-012/index.rst

 Each (``nside=32``) healpix map contains 12288 values, while a row in the ``pandas.DataFrame`` of Zernike coefficients though a radial of 6 has 28 values, a factor of :math:`\sim 439` times more compact.

-:numref:`fig-worst-coeff-vs-time` shows the variation in the values of the Zernike coeffients over time, over the course of a dynamic night.
+:numref:`fig-worst-coeff-vs-time` shows the variation in the values of the Zernike coefficients over time, over the course of a dynamic night.
-At the end of evening twiling, the moon is below the horizon, but rises shortly thereafter.
+At the end of evening twilight, the moon is below the horizon, but rises shortly thereafter.
-The effect is particulary clean in the :math:`Z_0^0` term, in which the sky brightness drops sharply at the start of the night (evening twilight), briefly plateaus (the portion of the night during which the moon is below the horizon), the brightens as the moon rises.
+The effect is particularly clean in the :math:`Z_0^0` term, in which the sky brightness drops sharply at the start of the night (evening twilight), briefly plateaus (the portion of the night during which the moon is below the horizon), the brightens as the moon rises.
 Over the course of the night, the moon rises into the area covered by the sky approximation, transits, and begins to set.
 It can be seen from the plots that the contribution of each Zernike polynomial drops as the radial order increases, with the lowest order terms having the most significant influence on the calculated sky brightness.
 It can also be seen that, except at the precise time step at which the moon rises, the values of the coefficients vary smoothly with time relative to the sampling in time:  values of coefficients between points can be effectively estimated by simple linear interpolation.